 Most cats never require treatment for Cat Scratch Disease.
 Similarly, many humans don’t usually need medical treatment either, although some might need antibiotics.
 A doctor may drain lymph nodes if they are painful.

-Because fleas spread this disease to cats, the best prevention is flea control.
+Because fleas spread this disease to cats, the best prevention is feline flea control.
 You can also learn to play safely with your cat to reduce the chances of being bitten or scratched.
 It is also suggested that people do not play with stray cats.
 If you are bitten or scratched by a cat, you should immediately wash the area with soap and water.

 Someone with a suppressed immune system should have their cat tested for the presence of bacteria.
 If someone with a suppressed immune system is thinking about buying a cat, they should have the cat tested and ensure that the cat is from a flea-free environment.

-If you need help, call us at 800.786.4751.
+If you have more questions on cat scratch fever, call us at 800.786.4751.